Mauricio Dubon Player Props: Astros vs. Rays

 Rays Pitching Rankings

+- The 9.3 strikeouts per nine innings put together by the Rays pitching staff ranks eighth in MLB.

-- The Rays' 2.72 team ERA ranks first across all MLB pitching staffs.
+- The Rays' 2.82 team ERA is No. 1 among all MLB pitching staffs.

-- Rays pitchers combine to surrender the fewest home runs in baseball (14 total, 0.6 per game).
+- Rays pitchers combine to surrender 14 home runs (0.6 per game), the fewest in the league.

-- Rasmussen (3-1 with a 2.01 ERA and 26 strikeouts in 22 1/3 innings pitched) makes the start for the Rays, his fifth of the season.

-- The right-hander last pitched on Wednesday against the Cincinnati Reds, when he threw five scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.